 When trying a new eating pattern such as intermittent fasting, it's preferable to start fasting little by little.
 Chances are, if you want to start off with a long fast, you won't be able to sustain it.
-Neither is your body or your mind ready for it, which would mean an almost guaranteed failure that can discourage you from trying intermittent fasting again.
+Neither your body nor your mind may be ready for it, which would mean an almost guaranteed failure that can discourage you from trying intermittent fasting again.

-It is best to start with a simple, intermittent 12/12 fast, meaning you leave a 12-hour window between your last meal of the previous day and your first meal of the current day, in other words, your dinner and breakfast.
-Since sleep is naturally part of your fasting, you may only need to have an earlier dinner and delay breakfast a bit to get there.
-You could have dinner at 7pm and breakfast at 7am the next day, fo example.
-Once you feel comfortable, you can begin to extended your fasting periods.
+Instead, it's best to start with a simple, intermittent 12/12 fast.
+This means that you'll leave a 12-hour window between your last meal of the previous day and your first meal of the current day, in other words, your dinner and breakfast.
+Since sleep is naturally part of your fasting, you may only need to have an earlier dinner and delay breakfast a bit to get to the time window goal.
+You could have dinner at 7 pm and breakfast at 7 am the next day, for example.
+Once you start feeling more comfortable, you can begin to extend your fasting periods.

 It's highly important to keep your body up and running with some drinks.
-Drinking plenty of water is not up to discussion, at least 2 litres a day is recommended by specialists.
-You can also incorporate some infusions, as well as unsweetened green tea.
+Drinking plenty of water is not up to discussion, at least 2 liters a day is recommended by specialists.
+You can also incorporate some infusions, as well as unsweetened Green Tea.
 Black coffee is also allowed and advised, as this beverage has been shown to blunt hunger.
-Dehydration is a common side effect as we receive a lot of water from fruits and vegetables that are suddenly off the table and should be replaced with actual glasses of water.
+Dehydration is a common side effect from incorrect fasting, as people receive a lot of water from fruits and vegetables that are suddenly off the table and should be replaced with actual glasses of water.

 You can carry out your activities as usual.
-In fact, it is advisable to exercise during fasting hours, as some studies show it may help increase fat burning.
+In fact, it's recommended to exercise during fasting hours, as some studies showed it may help increase fat burning.
 Fasted workouts can be preceded by branched-chain amino acids for better performance.
 Training types like weight lifting can help you prevent muscle loss, a common consequence of weight loss methods like intermittent fasting.

-A yogurt with cereals, fruits and seeds can be a perfect first meal to break the fast, if you have it for breakfast.
-And something with plenty of vegetables for lunch, like this Thai quinoa with vegetables and you'll have found the perfect option to replenish the nutrients.
+A yogurt with cereals, fruits, and seeds can be a perfect first meal to break the fast if you have it for breakfast.
+Prepare a meal with plenty of vegetables for lunch, like this Thai quinoa with vegetables and you'll have found the perfect option to replenish the nutrients.

 Fasting is not for everyone!
-Individuals who are underweight, struggling with weight gain, under 18 years of age, pregnant or breastfeeding should not attempt an intermittent fasting diet as they need enough calories to develop healthily.
+Individuals who are underweight, struggling with weight gain, under 18 years of age, facing a medical condition, pregnant, or breastfeeding shouldn't attempt an intermittent fasting eating pattern, as they need higher numbers of calories to develop healthily.
 Additionally, if you've experienced eating disorders in the past, intermittent fasting can be mentally harmful as well.